shafiqul92/CPRE_513_Final_Project/README.txt

 2) You're running this script on Windows.

 4) You're running on AMD64 architecture.
-This may also work on x64, we don't know, we al have Windows computers.
+This may also work on x64, we don't know, we all have Windows computers.
 This does not work on arm64.

 5) You have venv, Python, and pip installed.